TheRensselaerIDEA/TrialEquityApplication/README.md

 We apply the proposed RCT equity metrics to one real clinical trial Action to ControlCardiovascular Risk in Diabetes (**ACCORD**) and one self-generated RCT for demonstration. **ACCORD** data are obtained from [BiologicSpecimen and Data Repositories Information Coordinating Center (BioLINCC)](https://biolincc.nhlbi.nih.gov/home/).

-The following is a snapshot of the user interface on the About page.
+The following figure is a snapshot of the user interface on the About page.
 The application allows for uploading multiple RCTs for different diseases and applying single RCT evaluation and multiple RCTs analysis at the same time.
 <p align="center">
   <img width="80%" height="auto" src="/images/fig0.jpg">
 </p>